DavidAwad/deTweector/readme.md

 This (terribly named) project was an inspired stem of the insightweets project I had built previously, with one of it's potential applications.

 This project looks through tweets for any given query, and looks at the average **sentiment** of any search result's twitter account over a period of time.
+It's also a good code example for using callbacks, and storing tweets into MongoDB for convenient un-rate-limited searching and processing later on.

 After looking at which we can determine if a particular user happens to be suffering from depression.